Nebojša Ćeran: Mayor and parliamentarian

 Ćeran joined the DS in 2000.
 He appeared in the 194th position out of 250 on the party's electoral list in the 2003 Serbian parliamentary election; the list won thirty-seven seats, and he was not included in the DS parliamentary delegation.
 (From 2000 to 2011, mandates in Serbian parliamentary elections were awarded to sponsoring parties or coalitions rather than individual candidates, and it was common practice for the mandates to be assigned out of numerical order. Ćeran's specific position on the list had no bearing on whether he received a mandate.)

 For the 2004 Serbian local elections, Ćeran was given the second position on the DS list for the Obrenovac municipal assembly.
 The list won thirteen out of fifty-five seats, finishing a close second against the Serbian Radical Party, which won fourteen.
 No party in the assembly came close to commanding a majority of seats on its own, and the DS was ultimately able to form a local coalition government with the support of other parties. Ćeran was chosen as mayor, serving in this role for the next four years.
 He also appeared on the DS's list for a second time at the republic level in the 2007 parliamentary election and was again not selected for a mandate after the list won sixty-four seats.

 The DS contested the 2008 parliamentary election at the head of a coalition called For a European Serbia. Ćeran appeared in the 227th position on the list, which was mostly alphabetical.
-For a European Serbia won 102 seats, and on this occasion he was assigned a mandate as a DS representative.11 June 2008 legislature, National Assembly of the Republic of Serbia, accessed 1 June 2021.
-He also led the For a European Serbia coalition to a first-place finish in Obrenovac in the concurrent 2008 Serbian local elections, although he did not continue as mayor after the election and chose not to take a seat in the local assembly.Službeni List (Grada Beograda), Volume 52 Number 21 (25 June 2008), p.
-11.
+For a European Serbia won 102 seats, and on this occasion he was assigned a mandate as a DS representative.
+He also led the For a European Serbia coalition to a first-place finish in Obrenovac in the concurrent 2008 Serbian local elections, although he did not continue as mayor after the election and chose not to take a seat in the local assembly.

 Although the 2008 parliamentary elections were initially inconclusive, For a European Serbia ultimately formed a coalition government with the Socialist Party of Serbia, and Ćeran served as a supporter of the administration.
 He was also appointed as general director of RB Kolubara in 2009 and served in this role for the next three years.